+For the fiscal year ended October 31, 2005

+Commission file number 0-27022
-Commission file number For the fiscal year ended October 31, 2004 0-27022 OPTICAL CABLE CORPORATION (Exact name of registrant as specified in its charter) 54-1237042 Virginia (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification No.) 5290 Concourse Drive, Roanoke, VA 24019 (Address of principal executive offices) (Zip Code) (540) 265-0690 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: None Securities registered pursuant to Section 12(g) of the Act: Title of Each Class Name of Each Exchange on Which Registered Common Stock, no par value Nasdaq National Market

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-(1) Yes No \Box Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (Section 229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. \square Indicate by check mark whether the registrant is an accelerated filer (as defined in Rule 12b-2 of the Act).
-Yes \square No \boxtimes

-The aggregate market value of the common shares held by non-affiliates (without admitting any person whose shares are not included in determining such value is an affiliate) was \$30,487,714 based upon the closing price of these shares as reported by the Nasdaq National Market on April 30, 2004.
+OPTICAL CABLE CO RPORATION (Exact name of registrant as specifie d in its charter) Virginia (State or other jurisdiction of incorporation or organization) 54-1237042 (I.R.S.
+Employer Identification No.) 5290 Concourse Drive, Roanoke, VA (Address of principal executive offices) 24019 (Zip Code) (540) 265-0690 (Registrant's telephone number, includin ng area code) Securities registered pursuant to Section 12(b) of the Act: None Securities registered pursuant to Section 12(g) of the Act: Title of Each Class Name of Each Exchange on Which Registered Common Stock, no par value Nasdaq National Market ndicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 4 405 of the Securities Act.
+Yes □ No ⊠ ndicate by check mark if the registrant is not required to file reports pursuant to Section 13 o or Section 15(d) of the Act.
+Yes \square No \boxtimes ndicate by check mark whether the registrant (1) has filed all reports required to be filed by he preceding 12 months (or for such shorter period that the registrant was required to file su he past 90 days.
+(1) Yes \boxtimes No \square ndicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation to the contained, to the best of registrant's knowledge, in definitive proxy or information stainly amendment to this Form 10-K. \square ndicate by check mark whether the registrant is a large accelerated filer, an accelerated filer arge accelerated filer") in Rule 12b-2 of the Act).
+Large Accelerated Filer \Box Accelerated F ndicate by check mark whether the registrant is a shell company (as defined by Rule 12b-2 of the Act).
+Yes \square No \boxtimes The aggregate market value of the common shares held by non-affiliates (without admitting s an affiliate) was \$25,145,220 based upon the closing price of these shares as reported by the On January 13, 2006, the Company had outstanding 5,800,974 Common Shares.

-On January 14, 2005, the Company had outstanding 5,799,123 Common Shares.
-The aggregate market value of the common shares held by non-affiliates (without admitting that any person whose shares are not included in determining such value is an affiliate) was \$29,358,889 based upon the closing price of these shares as reported by the OTC Nasdaq National Market on January 14, 2005.